TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/custom-components.md

 I've never understood why this isn't a standard HTML feature!
 Doing this by hand requires some significant knowledge.
 As always, UIBUILDER is here to make life easier but it still uses "just" standard HTML, CSS and JavaScript.

 > [!NOTE]
-> The uibuilder front-end library also has a built-in function [`uibuilder.applyTemplate((sourceId, targetId, onceOnly)`](client-docs/functions#applyTemplate).
+> The uibuilder front-end library also has a built-in function [`uibuilder.applyTemplate((sourceId, targetId, config)`](client-docs/functions#applyTemplate).
 It does the same thing as this component but does it in JavaScript code so you can do `uib.applyTemplate('template-1', 'more')` in code to get a similar effect.
-The main difference being that you must supply the id of an element to which the template contents will be appended.
+The main differences being that: You must supply the id of an element to which the template contents will be appended.
+And you can apply attributes to the _1st child element_ using the `config` parameter.

 ### Attributes :id=apply-template-attribs